 German healthcare is vastly superior to the UK, but insurance also costs more.

-There are way more doctors per head of population.
+There are way more doctors per head of the population.
 Getting an appointment with a doctor is much faster in Germany than in the UK.
+For expats it’s recommended to take out private health insurance in the UK.

 Work-life balance in Germany is vastly superior to the UK.

-Germans value their leisure time, yet they are also more productive workers than British!
-The Germans generate on average $60,50 GDP per hour worked which is only $52,80 in the UK.
+Germans value their leisure time, yet they are also more productive workers than the British!
+The Germans generate, on average, $60,50 GDP per hour worked, which is only $52,80 in the UK.

 German people are about 13% more productive, maybe due to the high-quality time of work they can enjoy.
 The work-life balance in Germany is great!